 Some car wrecks are caused by driver inattention and driving under the influence, but in some cases, a wreck might be the result of a defective car part.
 Some systems may break down without warning and cause drivers to lose control of their vehicles, so when this occurs, who is at fault?
-As an auto accident lawyer from a firm like John K. Zaid & Associates can explain, fortunately, drivers who find themselves accused of causing a car accident have several options if they believe vehicle malfunction is the main cause behind the wreck.
+As an auto accident lawyer can explain, fortunately, drivers who find themselves accused of causing a car accident have several options if they believe vehicle malfunction is the main cause behind the wreck.

 Contact a Mechanic

 Drivers who believe a defective car part caused their accident may want to contact a trusted mechanic as soon as possible so he or she can check each of the systems.
 There are several different automotive parts that might fail without warning, including:

 Sudden acceleration, deceleration or a deviation out of a designated car lane can all cause a serious car wreck, so having a report from a certified mechanic in hand may help prove a driver’s case that a defect, not operator error, caused the accident.